 Region: Gaiole in Chianti (Siena) - Toscana

-Pairings: Perfect for all kind of grilled meat, curead meats, pasta with beef ragout, semiaged cheese.
+Pairings: Perfect for all kinds of grilled meat, cured meats, pasta with beef ragu, semi-aged cheese.

 Drink By: Ready, but with aging potential (about 10 years).

 Winemaking Notes: The grapes ferment in oak vats, macerating for 30 days, to then carry out the malolactic fermentation and refine first in barriques for 18 months, and then in glass for another 6 months

 Tasting Notes: It is characterized by a pleasant harmony of floral and fruity sensations, embellished with sweet spices.
 At the palate it shows the traditional excellent body of Tuscany red wines, powerful, wide and rich, with a persistent finish.